skerkewitz/SwignalR/README.md

 For a good overview of SignalR have a lock here: [SignalR on the wire - an informal description of the signalr SignalR](https://blog.3d-logic.com/2015/03/29/signalr-on-the-wire-an-informal-description-of-the-signalr-protocol/)
 # Work in progress

-The development branch works, but only "WebSocket" and "Long Polling" transport are implemented at the moment.
+The development branch works, but only "WebSocket" and "Long Polling" and "Auto" transport are implemented at the moment.
 Also probably kinda buggy.

 # Dependencies
 - [Alamofire](https://github.com/Alamofire/Alamofire) 4.3 for HTTP stuff.